Jeannace June Freeman: Biography

 After losing her appeal to the Oregon Supreme Court, Freeman was scheduled for execution on December 6, 1962.
 However, she won a stay of execution on November 23, 1962.
 On January 5, 1963, Governor Mark Hatfield rejected a clemency request from Freeman.
-Her execution was rescheduled for January 29, 1963, then August 1, but she won two stays on January 17 and July 10, respectively, as she continued to appeal.
+Her execution was rescheduled for January 29, 1963, and then for August 1, but she won two stays on January 17 and July 10, respectively, as she continued to appeal.
 On January 31, 1964, Freeman received an execution date for March 6, but she won a fifth stay on February 10.
 When Oregon voters abolished capital punishment in 1964, Governor Hatfield commuted Freeman's sentence to life imprisonment.
 On her request, Freeman was transferred to the Federal Reformatory For Women in Alderson, West Virginia in 1969.
 Some time in the late 1970s or early 1980s, she was transferred to the Federal Correctional Institution near Pleasanton, California.
 Freeman was paroled in July 1983, but returned to prison as a parole violator in January 1984.
 She had given her parole officer her incorrect address, was carrying a knife, and was living with a woman who had children.
 Freeman was served another 19 months before being paroled again on July 29, 1985.
 She later changed her name to Wilma Lin Rhule.

-In February 2002, Freeman was arrested for forcing two acquaintances to drive her to store at knifepoint after threatening to notify their landlord of a lease agreement violation unless they complied.
+In February 2002, Freeman was arrested for forcing two acquaintances to drive her to a store at knifepoint after threatening to notify their landlord of a lease agreement violation unless they complied.
 In May 2002, she pleaded guilty to coercion and unlawful use of a dangerous weapon.
-While Freeman could've been freed on probation, the judge sentenced her to four years in prison, which was considered a relatively long sentence for the charges.
-The spokesperson for the Lane County District Attorney's Office said afterwards that Freeman's prior conviction for murder was the main factor in the length for the sentence.
-Freeman died in prison on December 19, 2003.
+While Freeman could have been freed on probation, the judge sentenced her to four years in prison, which was considered a relatively long sentence for the charges.
+The spokesperson for the Lane County District Attorney's Office said afterwards that Freeman's prior conviction for murder was the main factor in the length of the sentence.

+Freeman died of emphysema and lung cancer on December 19.
+2003, while still in custody at Coffee Creek Correctional Facility.